mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 **Question:** Roshi?
 I’m not sure what you mean when you say “called in question.”

 **Katagiri Roshi:** Called in question means it becomes in question.
 Thinking, what it is.
-If you see this [tatami](glossary#tatami): the tatami becomes something existent, which you can see as an object.
+If you see this *tatami*: the tatami becomes something existent, which you can see as an object.
 Thinking and acting, what it is, that is “calls in question.”
 Is that okay?

 #### 58:24